 Get the 12 video, 8 hour product here in the green box.

 If you are using an older version of Internet Explorer you may have to click HERE to get the buying option.
-(If the green box is empty.)
+(If the red box is empty.)

 A person should shoot in RAW.
 A RAW starts off really flat.
 Secondly, many scenes are quite dynamic.
 While keeping brights in check, the darks just end up too dark and squashed.
 Combine these two facts and you are starting off from a rough place many times.
 There is a bit of an art in bringing things into place nicely.
 The shadow and highlight sliders are only so useful.
 They usually end up with ugly halo issues on contrast edges.
 Contrast is often lacking too, once brought out.
 Many headaches have been had here.
 I've gotten it down to a small science now.
 I can get most of what I need with just the RAW converter.
 But if one really wants to show off an image, there's a whole nother level inside Photoshop itself.